A.C.E. Senior Management

-Woodward is fluent in Arabic, Persian, and French and has studied Hebrew and Greek.
-He is a member of the U.S. Secretary of Commerce-appointed District Export Council for Washington State, the Seattle Rotary Club, the Advisory Board of the Trade Development Alliance of the Greater Seattle Chamber of Commerce, the Persian Studies Advisory Board at the University of Washington, the Global Business Advisory Board of Seattle University's Albers School of Business and Economics, the Middle East Interest Group of NAFSA: Association of International Educators, and a member of the Taproot Theatre Advisory Board.
+Woodward is on the U.S. Secretary of Commerce-appointed District Export Council for Washington State, is a former commissioner for the Commission on English Language Program Accreditation, and a member of NAFSA: Association of International Educators, TESOL, Association of International Education Administrators, the Seattle Rotary Club, the Advisory Council of the Trade Development Alliance of the Greater Seattle Chamber of Commerce, the Advisory Board of the Persian & Iranian Studies Department of the University of Washington, and the Global Business Advisory Board of Seattle University's Albers School of Business and Economics.

 *American Cultural Exchange, a 501(c)3 founded in Seattle in 1973

 Paul is responsible for oversight of and support for the A.C.E.
 Language Institute management team, institute operations and student recruitment.
 Paul's entire career has been dedicated to international education.
 From beginning as an ESL instructor in Taiwan in 1982 to opening training programs in Taiwan, China and Vietnam to directing schools and projects around the world, Paul's goal has been to improve educational opportunities for foreign students and to help American institutions source qualified international student applicants.
 In addition, he has helped develop contract programs for industry training in aviation, business and the nursing/medical fields.

 Paul has administered Intensive English programs in China, Taiwan, Vietnam, New York and Seattle over the past thirty years.
 Additionally, he has designed and implemented teacher-training programs both internationally and domestically.
 Paul took an active leadership role in developing the Intensive English Program at Saint Francis University and looks forward to developing new initiatives going forward.